-Non-Motorized

-Fatalities &

-Serious Injuries
+Non-Motorized Fatalities 8 Serious In Non-moto

-Non-motorized crashes are those that involve a bicyclist or pedestrian and given the small number of these crashes each year, fatalities and serious injuries to these roadway users are considered together.
-Looking at the five-year average non-motorized fatalities and serious injuries shows an overall 7% decrease between the 2002-2006 period and the most recent five years.
+Figure 3-20: Change in Distribution of Injury Types 2003-2015 year, fatalities and serious injuries to these roadway users are considered together.
+Looking at the five-year average nonmotorized fatalities and serious injuries shows an overall 7% decrease between the 2002-2006 period and the most recent five years.